 Umeboshi: Salted Ume Plum Soda Drink for Summer

-The plum fruit prepared to make Umeboshi is called “Ume (梅)”, which doesn’t become sweet even when it has fully ripened and has strong acidity.
+The plum fruit prepared to make Umeboshi is called Ume (梅), which doesn’t become sweet even when it has fully ripened and retains acidity.

 Hachimitsu Umeboshi Soda Drink Recipe

 All you need to prepare for the beverage are unsweetened carbonated water, Umeboshi, and honey or Hachimitsu.

-|1||First, remove the seed from the Umeboshi and chop the plum flesh finely|
+|1||First, deseed Umeboshi and chop the flesh finely.|

-|2||Then, drop the plum paste in a glass, add your desired amount of honey to it, and mix well|
+|2||Drop the prepared paste in a glass, add your desired amount of honey, and mix well.|

-|3||Lastly, pour unsweetened carbonated water into the glass and stir lightly with a spoon or the like|
+|3||Lastly, pour unsweetened sparkling water and stir lightly with a spoon.|